WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/verbs.md

 # Verbs

 Use precise verbs to write clear, succinct sentences.
 Use active voice while writing documentation.
 Some exceptions for using passive voice can be made.
-For additional information, refer [Voice]().
+For more information, see [Voice](https://make.wordpress.org/docs/style-guide/language-grammar/voice/).
 Also, write in present tense rather than future tense.
-For additional information, refer [Tense]().
+For more information, see [Tense](https://make.wordpress.org/docs/style-guide/language-grammar/tense/).

 ## Verb forms in reference documentation